 Error 0x80004005 in Windows 10 is translated as an unspecified error message.
-It is usually seen when users are unable to access drives, shared folders, their Microsoft accounts and many more.
-In addition, this unspecified error is also common when Windows Updates fails to install.
-Since it is an an “unspecified error” it could be attributed to a number of reasons.
+It is usually seen when users cannot access drives, shared folders, Microsoft accounts, and many more.
+In addition, this unspecified error is also standard when Windows Updates fails to install.
+Since it is an “unspecified error,” it could be attributed to several reasons.

-The most common reason for users to experience this error is when they have a corrupt dll file or incorrect system files.
-In addition, this error can appear when extracting compressed files, or when there is an issue with your Windows update.
-But, most of the time this error code is related to Windows 10 updates and can also be due to file compression or notifications.
+The most common reason users experience this error is when they have a corrupt dll file or incorrect system files.
+In addition, this error can appear when extracting compressed files or when there is an issue with your Windows update.
+But, most of the time, this error code is related to Windows 10 updates and can also be due to file compression or notifications.

 It can be difficult to fix this error code because it does not specify which program caused the error.
-Whenever the error happens, you’ll likely see a dialog box window pops up showing an error message: “An unexpected error is keeping you from renaming (or copying or deleting) the folder.”
+Whenever the error happens, you’ll likely see a dialog box window showing an error message: “An unexpected error is keeping you from renaming (or copying or deleting) the folder.

 In this article, we will show you different methods on how you can troubleshoot your computer to fix this error code.